How to find the workable gauge line distances for an angle?

 For the second case of tensile rupture, the LRFD parameter φt=0.75, while Ωt=1.67=2.0.

-Our main equation, Pn=fult*Aeff, compares the two cases and selects the lesser value and select the lesser value after considering the application of the various coefficients.
+Our main equation, Pn=fult*Aeff, compares the two cases and selects the lesser value, and selects the lesser value after considering the application of the various coefficients.

 Comparing the LRFD cases Together, if wishing to check based on LRFD, then include the φt